tanikush/alert-intelligence/README.md

 ## Kubernetes auto-remediation

-When an incident's confidence score clears the automation threshold **and** its matched runbook action is marked `safe_to_automate: true`, the remediation engine calls a real Kubernetes action instead of just suggesting one.
+When an incident's confidence scores clears the automation threshold **and** its matched runbook action is marked `safe_to_automate: true`, the remediation engine calls a real Kubernetes action instead of just suggesting one.